-As a state agency, under certain circumstances and within certain limits, the University may award non-exempt employees compensatory "comp" time in lieu of overtime for payable work in excess of forty hours in a workweek.
-See generally, 29 U.S.C. § 207(O).
+As a state agency, under certain circumstances and within certain limits, the University may award non-exempt employees compensatory "comp" time in lieu of overtime for payable work more than forty hours in a workweek.
+See generally, 29 U.S.C. § 207(0).